grothentor/lab2/readme.md

 * install components by composer
 * install components by bower
 * install components by npm
-* migrate database with artisan
+* migrate database with artisan and run seed
 * create and edit .env file by your config and js localization.
 * run artisan js-localization:refresh
 * run "npm run production"